ineedaa/cannes-photography/README.md

 Cannes Photography is a company website that mainly aims for people looking for photographers to capture their beautiful moments of their life.This website provides photography services that includes the major events such as newborns,maternity shoot,family photos,graduation ceremony,branding and wedding.

 ## User Stories

-***
-As a visiting user,I am aware that the cannes photography website mainly provides photo sessions of the major events of life like wedding,maternity,newborns etc.This company is located in Cork,Ireland.I would like to contact the photographer for business activities through the contact form provided at the bottom of the page.
+- As a visiting user,I am aware that the cannes photography website mainly provides photo sessions of the major events of life like wedding,maternity,newborns etc.
+- This company is located in Cork,Ireland.
+- In gallery I found sample pictures taken by the photographer.
+- I would like to contact the photographer for business activities through the contact form provided at the bottom of the page.

 ## Features

-***

 ### Existing Features